Abide with Me: Recordings

 The hymn has been widely recorded, by artists in various genres.
-Several versions have charted on the UK Singles Chart.
+Thelonious Monk arranged a version featuring John Coltrane, Coleman Hawkins, and Gigi Gryce in 1957.
+Several versions have charted on the UK singles chart.
 In 1984, a version by the Inspirational Choir, from their debut album Sweet Inspiration, peaked at No. 36, and a re-release the following year also reached the same position.
 A dance version by Vic Reeves reached No. 47 in 1991, which is from his sole album I Will Cure You.
 In 2012, Emeli Sandé recorded her version for the 2012 Summer Olympics on the soundtrack album Isles of Wonder.
 It reached number 44 in the UK and number 63 on the Irish Singles Chart.
 A 2013 version featuring Joe McElderry and the Royal Mail Choir was released as a charity single raising money for Prostate Cancer UK, reaching number 19 on the UK Indie Chart.

 In sport

-Since the 1927 FA Cup Final between Arsenal and Cardiff City, the first and last verses of the hymn are traditionally sung at the FA Cup Final about 15 minutes before the kick-off of the match.
-It has also been sung prior to the kick-off at every Rugby League Challenge Cup Final since 1929.
+The first and last verses of the hymn are traditionally sung at the FA Cup Final about 15 minutes before the kick-off of the match.
+The first formal use of the hymn was before the 1927 FA Cup Final between Arsenal and Cardiff City.

+The association with the FA Cup Final goes back slightly further to the 1923 final between Bolton Wanderers and West Ham United when record-breaking crowds spilled onto the pitch before kick-off.
+While the pitch was being cleared, the event choir, St Luke's, sang "Abide with Me"; the crowds of West Ham supporters walking back to the East End are also said to have sung the song.
+The choir's spontaneous recital may be the origin of the tradition of singing the song before cup finals.

+The hymn has also been sung prior to the kick-off at every Rugby League Challenge Cup Final since 1929.

 It was featured in the opening ceremony of the 2012 London Olympics, sung by Emeli Sandé as a tribute to the victims of the 7/7 terrorist attacks.

-In film and television

-The hymn, in full or in part, is often used in a range of films and television programmes.

-In Video Games

-A chiptune rendition of the hymn serves as the main menu theme of the 2022 indie survival-horror game Faith: The Unholy Trinity.